Forensic Handwriting Expert

 Do you take international cases?

-Yes, we occasionally accept international cases involving documents written in the Latin alphabet (A-Z).
-Because legal standards vary by country, international clients must contact us directly before proceeding so we can access jurisiction, admissibility, and compatibility.
+Yes—when documents are written in the Latin alphabet (A-Z).
+Because legal standards vary by country, international clients must contact us directly so we can confirm jurisdiction, admissibility, and compatibility before proceeding.